You have no items in your shopping cart.

 Mulch is recommended for Coleus grown in the ground to retain even moisture around the roots and prevent weeds.
 Do not use cedar mulch as the cedar oil can be toxic to coleus plants.
 Make sure the mulch is not touching the stems of the coleus as this could cause rot and give slugs cover while they gnaw at the stems of your coleus.

 Coleus Pests: The best way to control pests is by regularly inspecting your plants and taking immediate action if you see signs of pests or disease.
 Individual insects or small colonies are eradicated far more easily and safely than large outbreaks.
 The most common pest of Coleus are mealy bugs, which look like little tufts of white fuzz on the stems, leaves, and leaf axils.
 They are very slow moving and can be eliminated by a cotton swab dipped in alcohol or by an insecticide spray (see below for recipe).
 Another pest you might encounter is whitefly, which are very tiny and fly out from under the leaves, especially when the plant is disturbed.
 Whiteflies are attracted to the color yellow, and a yellow sticky-trap (available in garden centers) can sometimes be used to identify and control them without pesticides.
 Aphids can also attack Coleus and can be treated by spraying them with water, wiping them off the Coleus, or spraying with an insecticide.
 Spider Mites can be identified by the tiny webs that form on the underside of leaves and the presence of poppy-seed sized red mites.
 Spider mites flourish when the humidity is low, and can be controlled by careful monitoring and cleaning of the leaves, increasing the humidity near the plants, or spraying the leaves with a soap spray.
 Fungus gnats are tiny black flies that hover near the soil.
 Fungus gnats are especially attracted to plants that have overly wet soil in an area of poor air circulation.
 They can be controlled by correcting any watering or air circulation issues that might exist and by adding a 1/4 inch layer of fine gravel (fine aquarium gravel or parakeet grit will do) to the top of the soil to prevent the adults from laying eggs.
 Slugs can damage Coleus by eating the leaves and stems.
 Commercial slug bait is available but you can make your own non-toxic slug traps using beer in a shallow saucer.
-A circle of diatomaceous earth powder around your plants can make a deadly barrier for slugs to cross as it will puncture their skin and cause them to dehydrate.
+A circle of diatomaceous earth powder on the soil around the stems of your plants can make a deadly barrier for slugs to cross as it will puncture their skin and cause them to dehydrate.
 Copper barriers will also create an uncomfortable situation for slugs.

 Insecticide sprays may include insecticidal soap, neem oil products, pyrethrum sprays, or all-purpose houseplant or ornamental sprays available at garden centers.
 At Rosy Dawn Gardens we find that lady beetles, lacewings, and predatory wasps do a great job of policing our plants when they summer outdoors.
 We only use pesticides when the plants are in the greenhouse, and always try to use the least toxic types for our own safety and for the safety of our environment.
 A simple and effective soap spray can be made by mixing one teaspoon liquid soap to one quart water in a spray bottle.
 We use Dr. Bronner's Pure Liquid Castile Soap (it comes in several scents), but good results have been achieved with a relatively pure standard dish soap such as Ivory.
 To minimize the possibility of bad reactions use a soap with as few additives (perfume, dyes, detergents) as possible.
 Shake regularly while applying and cover all surfaces.
 Apply weekly if necessary.
 You can also experiment with making a mild tea with garlic, hot pepper, mint, or citrus peels and using that for the water base (after straining and cooling).
 Always test a small area of the plant with the spray for 24 hours before applying a home-made spray to the whole plant to check for possible adverse reactions, and avoid use on seedling or cuttings without prior testing.
 If you buy a prepared insecticide at a home store and garden center please read the ingredients and warnings carefully before you choose and follow the directions carefully.
 Keep your own safety and the safety of the environment in mind when choosing which chemicals to use.